aws/aws-cdk/packages/@aws-cdk/aws-events-targets/README.md

 ---
 <!--END STABILITY BANNER-->

-This library contains integration classes to send AWS EventBridge to any number of supported AWS Services.
+This library contains integration classes to send Amazon EventBridge to any number of supported AWS Services.
 Instances of these classes should be passed to the `rule.addTarget()` method.